patmmccann/getSinceraData/README.md

   The
   script requires the `SINCERA_API_KEY` environment variable and Python packages `requests` and `numpy`.
+  The script automatically respects the OpenSincera API's rate limits of 45 requests per rolling minute and 5000 requests per day.
   When both `AWS_BUCKET_NAME` and `AWS_ROLE_TO_ASSUME` are set, the entire `output/` directory is synced to the bucket using `scripts/sync_output_to_s3.sh` so the files appear under `raw_ac2r/` and `ac2r_analysis/`.